NVComputing/nvcomputingsite/resources/acsl/recursion.md

 section.

 *Infinite recursion* is a recursive function that never stops because it keeps on calling itself.
-A program with infinite recursion would eventually crush due to an *out of memory* error message.
-Why this occurs may be a bit difficult to explain now, but we will come back to it in the `Ways of Evaluating Recursive Calls` section on this page.
+A program with infinite recursion would eventually crash with a *stack overflow* error message.
+Why this occurs may be a bit difficult to explain now, but we will come back to it in the `Ways of Evaluating Recursive Calls` section.

 <br>